eligarto-ugr/taller-master-ugr/OUTCOMES.md

 **Links to branches/commits**:
 - Link to your outcome branch: `https://github.com/miguel-oltra/taller-master-ugr/tree/group-DS04-outcomes/master-of-the-universe`
 - Key commits demonstrating your work:
-  - db958f8: Commit firmado y verificado con GPG.
+  - db958f8: Verified commit signed with our GPG key.

 **Additional files created** (if any):
-- security-artifacts/public-key.asc: Mi llave pública GPG para verificación externa.
+- security-artifacts/public-key.asc: Our GPG public key for external verification.
-- security-artifacts/protection-rules.txt: Resumen de las reglas aplicadas en GitHub.
+- security-artifacts/protection-rules.txt: Summary of the rules we applied on GitHub.

 ---